 Table F2.
-Uniformity Criteria for Outdoor Air Temperature and Humidity Distribution Uniformity Criterion Purpose Maximum Variation, °F Deviation from the mean air dry-bulb temperature to the air dry-bulb temperature at any individual temperature measurement station Uniform dry-bulb temperature distribution ± 2 Difference between dry-bulb temperature measured with air sampler tree thermopile and with Aspirating Psychrometer Uniform dry-bulb temperature distribution ± 1.5 Deviation of local air sampler wet-bulb temperatures and the mean wet-bulb temperature Uniform humidity distribution ± 1 Deviation from the mean wet-bulb temperature and the individual temperature measurement stations Uniform humidity distribution ± 1

-- 1. The uniformity requirements apply to test period averages for each parameter rather than instantaneous measurements.
-Each measurement station represents a single Aspirating Psychrometer.
-The mean temperature is the mean of temperatures measures from all measurement stations. - 2.
-Applies when multiple air samplers are connected to a single psychrometer or conduit dry-bulb temperature sensor.
-If the average of the thermopile measurements differs from the psychrometer or conduit dry-bulb temperature sensor measurement by more than 0.5°F, use air-sampler exit dry-bulb temperature sensors.
-For this case, the uniformity requirement is based on comparison of each of the air-sampler exit measurements with the average of these measurements.
+Uniformity Criteria for Outdoor Air Temperature and Humidity Distribution Uniformity Criterion Purpose Maximum Variation, °F Deviation from the mean air dry-bulb temperature to the air dry-bulb temperature at any individual temperature measurement station Uniform dry-bulb temperature distribution ±2 Difference between dry-bulb temperature measured with air sampler tree thermopile and with Aspirating Psychrometer Uniform dry-bulb temperature distribution ± 1.5 Deviation of local air sampler wet-bulb temperatures and the mean wet-bulb temperature Uniform humidity distribution ± 1 Deviation from the mean wet-bulb temperature and the individual temperature measurement stations Uniform humidity distribution ± 1 Notes:1.The uniformity requirements appinstantaneous measurements.
+Ea The mean temperature is the mea 2.2.Applies when multiple air samplicemperature sensor.
+If the average conduit dry-bulb temperature sensors.
+For this case ply to test period averages for each par ch measurement station represents a si an of temperatures measures from all n lers are connected to a single psychrom ge of the thermopile measurements diff nsor measurement by more than 0.5°F, se, the uniformity requirement is based ameter rather than ngle Aspirating Psychrometer. neasurement stations. heter or conduit dry-bulb fers from the psychrometer or use air-sampler exit dry-bulb on comparison of each of the air-sampler exit measurements with the average of these measurements.